Rigorous numerical enclosures for positive solutions of Lane-Emden's equation with sub-square exponents: Enclosure methods for elliptic problems

-\end{theo} \begin{proof} We prove this theorem by adapting a theory of Fredholm operators, i.e., we have recourse to the fact that the injectivity and the surjectivity of a Fredholm operator are equivalent.
+\end{theo} \begin{proof} We prove this theorem by adopting a theory of Fredholm operators; that is, we have recourse to the fact that the injectivity and the surjectivity of a Fredholm operator are equivalent.